FAQ – Ask away

 Can I get to you from out of town?

 Heck yeah!
-You can take the GO Bus to Georgetown and hop on one of our local buses to go straight to the event.
+You can take the GO Bus to Georgetown or Acton and hop on one of our free local shuttle buses to go straight to the event.

 Is food included?

 Food is not included in your entrance fee.
 However, there will be GREAT food for sale, that will pair well with Beer.
 (No quail, escargot or caviar will be offered).

 The delicious kind, like… smoked meat sandwiches, pulled pork, pizza, burgers, poutine and MORE!

 Yes, provided that the event is not sold out.
 However, the price is $35 (rather than the early bird prices) due to your inability to commit.
 But hey, it all goes to the “Food4Kids” charity, so we promise you won’t be ticked about it.
 Play it safe, buy yours here.